seanpue/al340/guidelines.md

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate for any event.

 Be kind to others.
-Do not insult or put down other attendees.
+Do not insult or put down other people in the class.

 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.